May 25, 2017

 Any US citizen or US resident (domiciled in the US) who receives a gift or inheritance from you in the future may be subject to a 40% tax on the amount.
 (See “Tax on Gifts or Bequests” below).

 There can be chilling aspects of the expatiation tax rules.
-Simplistically, you are deemed to have sold all of your worldwide assets at fair market value on the date you expatriate.
+Simplistically, you are deemed to have sold all of your worldwide assets at fair market value on the day before the date you expatriate.
 Among other assets, this could include marketable securities, US and foreign real estate, and US and foreign businesses.

 US tax is payable on any net deemed capital gain, subject to an inflation adjusted exemption ($699,000 for 2017).
 This may result in double tax.
 For example, if you presently live in the US and then move to a foreign county you may be taxed in the foreign country on a subsequent sale of the property.
 An exception may apply if the foreign country provides for a “step up in cost base” when moving to that country.
 Alternatively, if you already live in the foreign country, a tax treaty may provide for a simultaneous deemed sale election for tax purposes, in the foreign country.